-Welcome to Buzzworthy's "The Week In Pop," where we round up new album releases, talk show musical guests, and TV performances by your favorite pop stars and more (so you don't have to).
+Welcome to Buzzworthy's "The Week In Pop," where we round up new album releases, talk show musical guests, TV performances by your favorite pop stars, and more (so you don't have to).

 NEW ALBUM RELEASES

 + One Direction, Midnight Memories: Directioners, the wait is OVER!
 Fresh off their "1D Day" bonanza, the lads drop their third studio album.
 1D were more involved in crafting Midnight Memories than on previous efforts, co-writing the majority of the disc's tracks.
 Watch the cheeky fun video for their anthemic, feel-good "Best Song Ever," and the bittersweet, folk-tinged clip for "Story Of My Life."

 + A Day To Remember, Common Courtesy: Their first effort since 2010, A Day To Remember's fifth studio album experienced delays due to a legal battle with their label.
 At long last, the band won the right to self-release the set, and dropped it as a digital download in October.
 Today, it's officially available as a physical release.
 Listen to "Violence (Enough Is Enough)."

 Check out more new album releases, upcoming TV appearances, and performances after the jump.